Imagine You and Me

-Imagine You and Me (stylized as Imagine You & Me) is a 2016 Philippine romantic comedy film directed by Mike Tuviera starring Alden Richards and Maine Mendoza under APT Entertainment, GMA Pictures, and M–Zet TV Production, Inc. The film was released on July 13, 2016, as AlDub's first anniversary offering, which happened on July 16, 2016, three days after the film was shown.
+Imagine You and Me (stylized as Imagine You & Me) is a 2016 Philippine romantic comedy film directed by Mike Tuviera.
+The film stars Alden Richards and Maine Mendoza.
+The film was released on July 13, 2016, as AlDub's first anniversary offering, which happened on July 16, 2016, three days after the film was shown.
 It was screened primarily in the Philippines and also had screenings in other countries such as Canada, Italy, and the United States.
 The film follows the story of Andrew and Gara as their opposite beliefs cross paths in Italy.

 The Cinema Evaluation Board of the Philippines evaluated the film as high quality and gave a B grade.
 On its first day of showing in cinemas, the film grossed over ₱21.5 million making 2016's highest opening gross for a Philippine film until it was surpassed by Barcelona: A Love Untold.